larioj/larioj.github.io/distributed-publish.md

 operation to the operation queue.
 In the time between the upload to S3 and the creation of the operation node, the state of the system is identical to a failed install, followed by a user requested abort.
-There are bits in the temporary folder, without a corresponding operation node.
+There are bits in the temporary folder, without a corresponding operation node or error node.

 One resolution to this issue is to delete nodes that do not have a corresponding operation node, or error node after they have aged for a set amount of time.
 We